teamcons/Assistant/README.md

 ### All the stuff

-A small utility which offers several functions lacking for windows
+A small utility sitting in the tray, which offers several handy functions lacking for windows

+It runs on Windows Forms, and has a .exe file.

 ### Done and tested
 - Keep awake: Toggle between preventing computer to go to sleep or not
-- Hot corner top left : Hitting the top left edge triggers an overview
+- Hot corner overview : Hitting the top left edge triggers an overview
 - Hot corner hover meta : Hitting the botton left (windows logo) opens the start menu
+- Hot corner show desktop : Hitting bottom right shows desktop
 - Autostart : Start Assistant with Windows
-- Settings : Edit the settings file to change stuff
+- Settings : Edit the settings file to change stuff.
+Careful of following powershell syntax or it breaks
-- Summon windows clipboard manager
+- Clipboard manager : Remembers past copied elements and toggle between them.
+Useful if you need to copy paste

 ### Todo, maybe, idk
 - OCR
-- Have a settings GUI, or at least an entry to open the file in an editor
 - Localization.
-I have to centralize text in a module, for that, first

   <table align="center" border="none">